Takakiriy/typrm/README.md

 Keywords containing `#` cannot be specified.
 If you want to suppress the warning of the CSV part that has syntax problem, write `#disable-tag-tool:`.
+The `#keyword:` tag parameter is not treated as a keyword.

     #keyword: abc"   #disable-tag-tool:

+The `#keyword:` tag and the `#glossary:` tag from the next line that has the `#block-to-disable-tag-tool:` tag to the previous line that has same indent length are not searched.

+    copy:  #block-to-disable-tag-tool:
+        #keyword: abc  #// not searchable
+        #keyword: def  #// not searchable
+    original:
+        #keyword: abc  #// searchable

 If you add the `#glossary:` tag, words up to the colon is searchable keywords